philix27/BotMother/readme.md

 ## Acknowledgments

-Developed as part of a 48-hour hackathon, Basemail is a demonstration of rapid prototyping combined with powerful AWS services and innovative AI integration.
+Developed as part of a 1 week EthGlobal hackathon.